Cash on delivery: Limits

 Most operators impose a limit on the amount of money that can be collected per delivery or per day using COD services.
 Limits may be higher for non-cash payments.
-Canada Post, for instance, applies a limit of C$1000 for cash, but C$5,000 for payment by check or money order.
+Canada Post, for instance, applies a limit of C$1,000 for cash, but C$5,000 for payment by check or money order.

 Popularity in the developing world

 In some countries COD remains a popular option with internet-based retailers, since it is far easier to set up for small businesses and does not require the purchaser to have a credit card.
-Many small businesses prefer cash payment to credit card payment, as it avoids credit card processing fees.
-Some shops also offer discounts if paid in cash, because they can offer a better price to the consumer.
+Many small businesses prefer cash payment to credit card payment and offer discounts if paid in cash, as it avoids credit card processing fees.

 COD is a widely used model in India.
 The overwhelming majority of e-shopping transactions in the Middle East are COD.
 Sixty percent of online transactions in the UAE and Middle East are done by cash on delivery and this has also led to the growth of courier companies offering a COD service.